hlef/juliet/docs/basics-howto.md

 `juliet init` can initialize this file structure for you in the current directory.

-Please, note that Juliet won't install a theme in `themes/̀ .
+Please, note that Juliet won't install a theme in `themes/`.
 You'll have to pick one somewhere and install it, or design it by yourself (more informations available in `docs/themes-howto.md`).

-We also provide a list of recommended themes in ̀`docs/recommended-themes.md`.
+We also provide a list of recommended themes in `docs/recommended-themes.md`.

 ### The configuration, *config.yml*

 `config.yml` is the configuration file of your website.
 It defines *variables* needed by the build system, the theme, and static pages.

-Config files should define at least the following variables since they are required by the build system:
+Following variables are required by the build system and are thus mandatory for all config files:

     # useful when your website isn't located at the root of your server
     baseurl: ""